 We have a number of ways to treat a malocclusion depending on the type and severity, these include removable, fixed appliances and fixed braces.
 We also liaise with other professions such as physiotherapists and speech therapists for a holistic orthodontic approach.

-If you are concerned about your child’s teeth or jaws, book in for a complimentary consult by calling our friendly team on (03) 9589 4472.
+If you are concerned about your child’s teeth or jaws, book an appointment online for a complimentary consult by calling our friendly team on (03) 9589 4472.

 Frequently Asked Children's Orthodontics Questions